jlcastro1877/seo_challenge_page/README.md

 There were missing a few elements as the main, nav, section with that the meaning of was not clearly described.

 WHEN I view the structure of the HTML elements
-The basic structure was done correctly on my view, <HTML>, <head>, <title> and <body>.

-WHEN I view the image elements
-I saw three classes float-right and float-left(2x), I let them as I found, because it was not duplicated in the HTML or CSS, for my view they were ok.

-THEN I find accessible alt attributes
-There were no alt attributes, I had to create three for each image.
 I just created the footer tag
 The basic structure was done correctly on my view, <HTML>, <head>, <title> and <body>.